gabrielguerrer/anom_int_2024/README.md

 - Specify the number of sections to combine for each p'-value in the "Comb N" field.
 In this case, a value of 60 is provided, resulting in 1000 p'-values used to populate the output histogram
 - Select the number of bins for the histogram
 - Click "Uniformity p-values" to analyze the sessions, plot the histograms, and perform the chi-square test of the uniformity hypothesis.

+Note: Plot generation fails in Python 3.14.
+Ensure that Python 3.11 is used.

 ## Contact